AngeloJacobo/DDR3-Notes/README.md

     - The controller clock is 4x the DDR RAM clock to detect the 0, 90, 180, and 270.
 90 and 270 degrees are needed in READ operation since this is the middle of DQS rising-falling edges.
 0 and 180 degrees is for differential output.
   - Fast Clock
     - Use IODELAY2 primitive for phase shift alignment between READ DQS strobe and 'ck' signal
+    - posedge of ck_dynamic_90 is used to sample odd number DQ, posedeg of ck_dynamic_270 (or negedge of ck_dynamic_90) is used to sample even number DQ.
+This is then send to clk_270 domain using asyn_fifo
 - Due to PCB trace layout and high-speed DDR signal transmission, there is no alignment to any generic clock signal that we can depend upon, especially when data is coming back from the SDRAM chip.
 Thus, we could only depend upon incoming `DQS` signal to sample 'DQ' signal